dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 be distilled if a system based on these ideas were to be pure.
 That is, many of these facets overlap and I don't believe this is the ideal way to structure this content.
-Some may be missing and others could be reorganized into more fitting facets.
-Perhaps if I didn't miss out on a college education (and the college experience) then I'd be capable of doing this justice.
+Some may be missing and others could be reorganized into more fitting categories.
+Perhaps if I didn't miss out on a college education (and the college experience) then I'd be more capable of doing this justice.
 Two other systems which are much more complete include Benjamin Franklin's system of 13 virtues found in his autobiography, which is frustratingly incomplete.

 Aristotle's Ethics includes a system of virtues, which is highly regarded.
 It's lasted over 2,000 years, so someone thought it was